JesusdelCas99/Kaggle-Challenge-House-Prices-Regression/README.md

 ## Acknowledgments

 The Ames Housing dataset was compiled by Dean De Cock for use in data science education.
-It's an incredible alternative for data scientists looking for a modernized and expanded version of the often cited Boston Housing dataset.
 For detailed information about the code and its functionalities, please refer to the inline comments within the source files.
 Feel free to explore the codebase and contribute to further enhancements or bug fixes!